dfloer/panda3d-game/README.md

 # panda3d-game
-A game to learn more about Panda3d.
-I'm envisioning an RTS/Tower Defense/Base-Builder done is a 2.5d isometric style using hexes.
+A game to learn more about game dev.
+I'm envisioning an RTS/Tower Defense/Base-Builder.

+Originally intended to use Panda3d, a top-down version is easier than isometric, so a pure 2D engine with cocos2d was chosen instead.

+I guess I should rename the repo...